mikadosoftware/workstation/README.rst

 fully mainstream, but the same concepts underpinning servers is less applied to the workstations on which the developers work.

-We have a tendancy to start with a nice clean laptop, a Mac if we are lucky, and slowly but surely *stuff* creeps on, dependancies we did not know about appear and we stop trusting the platform we stand on.
+We have a tendency to start with a nice clean laptop, a Mac if we are lucky, and slowly but surely *stuff* creeps on, dependencies we did not know about appear and we stop trusting the platform we stand on.

 So I have used Docker to make my own *immutable workstation*.
 It